LEE ANNE ROBERTSON – HEAD OF SCHOOL

 KIMBERLY RETTSTATT – PRIMARY THREE CO-DIRECTRESS

-Kim joined the faculty at Cornerstone in 2016.
-Prior to Cornerstone she was an Early Intervention Reading tutor for 17 years.
-She holds a Bachelor of Arts degree in English from Colgate University, a Masters in Education from the University of Saint Joseph.
-Kim is currently working on her AMS 3-6 certification from the Northeast Montessori Institute.
+Kim joined the faculty at Cornerstone in 2016 as Co-Directress of Primary Three.
+She holds a Bachelor of Arts degree in English from Colgate University, and a Master of Education from the University of Saint Joseph.
+Kim received her AMS 3-6 credential from Northeast Montessori Institute.
+Prior to Cornerstone, Kim was an Early Intervention reading teacher for 17 years.

 SIMONE BOODEY – LOWER ELEMENTARY ONE CO-DIRECTRESS